Peer Support Services

 Program Philosophy: Gratiot Integrated Health Network provides services to build resilience, and to support the recovery or well-being of individuals and the integration of individuals served into the community.
 Through service provision, symptoms or needs will be reduced and individuals will experience an improvement in level of functioning in their environment.
 The program strives to continually improve service provision in order that individuals served experience an enhanced quality of life.

 Program Goals: The goal of Peer Support services is to provide individuals with opportunities to support, mentor and assist persons served to achieve community inclusion, participation, independence, recovery, resiliency and/or productivity.
 Peer Support Specialists are individuals who have a unique background and skill level from their own experience in utilizing services and supports to achieve their personal goals of community membership, independence and productivity.
 Peers have a special ability to gain trust and respect of other beneficiaries based on shared experience and perspectives with disabilities, and with planning and negotiating human service systems.
+Peer Recovery coaches are specifically trained to provide advanced peer recovery support services.

 Services/Scope of Services: Peer Support services include: